lottjerry/problem-solving/README.md

 # Problem Solving

-## Solving Problems with various programming judges using Python, Javascript, and Typescript.
+## Solving Problems from various programming judges using Python, Javascript, and Typescript.